franneck94/Vscode-C-Cpp-Runner/README.md

 ## Install the Software Requirements (optional)

 - 🖥️ Windows: Recommended to install gcc/g++, gdb and make via Cygwin: <https://www.cygwin.com/>
-- 🖥️ Linux: Recommended to install gcc/g++, gdb and make via a package manager (e.g. *apt* for Debian derivates)
+- 🖥️ Linux: Recommended to install gcc/g++, gdb and make via a package manager (e.g. `apt` for Debian derivates)
 - 🖥️ MacOS: Recommended to install clang/clang++, lldb and make via xcode-tools: <https://developer.apple.com/xcode/features/>

 ## How to use

-The first step is to select the folder that contains the C/C++ files you want to compile, run or debug.
+1️⃣ The first step is to select the folder that contains the C/C++ files you want to compile, run or debug.
-In addition you can select to build the binary in debug or relase mode.
+2️⃣ In addition you can select to either build the binary in debug or relase mode.
-Afterwards, you can press the shortcut *ctrl+shift+r* to get a quick pick menu for the tasks.
+3️⃣ Afterwards, you can press the shortcut `ctrl+shift+r` to get a quick pick menu for the tasks.
-For every quick pick menu entry, there is also an icon in the bottom blue status bar.
+❕ For every quick pick menu entry, there is also an icon in the blue status bar.

-For example if you select a working directory with the name *vscode-test/folder1* and *debug-x64* mode, you will get the following tasks:
+For example, if you select a folder called *"vscode-test/folder1"* you will see the following tasks:

 ![TaskQuickBar](https://github.com/franneck94/Vscode-C-Cpp-Runner/blob/master/media/TaskQuickPick.png?raw=true)